97 Battery (Lawson's Company) Royal Artillery: Falklands Campaign

 The Battery set sail with 4th Regiment Royal Artillery to the Falklands on board the QE II alongside 3/29 (Corunna) Battery Royal Artillery.
 The Battery cross-decked to the P&O Cruiser SS Canberra and sailed for Port San Carlos, inside the Falkland Sound, arriving 2 June 1982.
 The battery served with 4th Brigade throughout the conflict.

 1990s

 The battery remained in Aldershot after the Falklands War.
 It then shifted to Osnabrück Germany, re-rolling from their airborne artillery role to a heavy artillery unit.
 The unit later augmented 4th Royal Tank Regiment in Cyprus and undertook a further tour of Northern Ireland at Middletown and Keady.
-The battery also carried out exchange deployments with 1" Batterie d' Artilterie d' Marine and sent detachments to support other batteries during the regiments Operation BANNER deployment to Belfast in 1994.
+The battery also carried out exchange deployments with the French 1er Régiment d'Artillerie de Marine and sent detachments to support other batteries during the regiment's Operation Banner deployment to Belfast in 1994.

 In 1997, the unit was ordered to Bosnia and Herzegovina to help stabilise the peace established by the Dayton Agreement.
-Lawson's deployed as a battery group with a troop from 88 (Arracan) Battery Royal Artillery to Sanski Most Coal Mine, to provide the SFOR commander with offensive fire support with their AS90 Self Propelled 155mm guns.
+Lawson's deployed as a battery group with a troop from 88 (Arracan) Battery Royal Artillery to Sanski Most Coal Mine, to provide the SFOR commander with offensive fire support with their AS90 self-propelled 155 mm guns.